One-page folding zines

 Having started her zine in 1990, China is one of the pioneers of the genre, especially when it comes to mamazines.
 She was a young anarchist punk rock mother who didn't feel that the mamas in her community had enough support, so she began delivering articles on radical parenting to her compañeras in an age before the Internet made that easy.
 This zine really makes you think about how you should deal with children and respect them.
 China is still making zines, as is her 18 year old daughter, Nadja (also known as Clover).

-Minicomics are creator made comics, that do not necessarily have to be fun-sized.
+Minicomics are creator made comics, that are not necessarily mini-sized.

 I Like Girls, Erika Moen